-Downhole shut in tools eliminate wellbore storage effects resulting in better data and saving customers’ time and money.
+By opening and closing downhole, the wellbore storage effects are eliminated, resulting in better data and saving oil and gas customers time and money.

 - Patented Instant Close Valve (US#7823633)

 - Multiple Cycles

 - 2-3/8” to 2-7/8” Valve = 1.135 square inch flow

 - 3-1/2” and larger = 2.50 square inch flow